-When planning your trip through gay Toronto, you'll definitely want to find a hotel in Church and Wellesley.
-This is the city's main and oldest gay neighborhood, but it also goes by the names of the Gay Village, Gaybourhood, Village and Gay Ghetto.
-Calling it by one of these names lets locals know that you are in the know.
+When planning your trip through Toronto, you'll definitely want to stay in Church and Wellesley.
+This is the city's main and most historic gay neighborhood, also known as the Gay Village.
 Jarvis Street, Gerrard Street, Charles Street and Yonge Street all border the park.
 It's home to the 519 Church Street Community Centre and Barbara Hall Park where you'll find the AIDS memorial.
-You can also tour filming locations for the hit series “Queer as Folk” in the neighborhood.
-Nearby neighborhoods popular with gay Toronto locals include the Garden District, St. Lawrence Riverdale, The Annex, Cabbagetown and St. James Town.
+You can also tour filming locations for the hit series Queer as Folk in the neighborhood.
+Nearby neighborhoods popular with gay Toronto locals include the Garden District, St. Lawrence Riverdale, The Annex, Cabbagetown and St. Jamestown.

 Iconic places in Toronto include the Queer West Village, which is home to bookstores and restaurants, and Hanlan's Point Beach.
 The Beach went clothing optional in 2002 and is now the place to see and be seen.
 Other popular gay neighborhoods are West Queen West (a hipster paradise) and Leslieville.
 Remington's features some of the best drinks around and two different floors but is also the only legal male strip club in Toronto.
 Other gay Toronto hot spots include Fly, Black Eagle and O'Grady's.